Paul R. McHugh: Career

 McHugh treated author Tom Wolfe for depression suffered following coronary bypass surgery.
-Wolfe dedicated his 1998 novel, A Man in Full to McHugh, “whose brilliance, comradeship and unfailing kindness saved the day.”
+Wolfe dedicated his 1998 novel, A Man in Full to McHugh, "whose brilliance, comradeship and unfailing kindness saved the day."

 In 2001, McHugh was appointed by President George W. Bush to the President's Council on Bioethics.
 The Council was charged with the task of making recommendations as to what the U.S. federal government's policy regarding embryonic stem cells should be.
 McHugh was against using new lines of embryonic stem cells derived from in vitro fertilization but was in favor of the use of stem cells derived from somatic cell nuclear transfer (SCNT).
 In SCNT, the nucleus of a cell is removed and replaced by another cell nucleus.
 McHugh felt that cells created in this fashion could be regarded as merely tissue, whereas stem cells taken from embryos caused the killing of an unborn child.

 In 2002, McHugh was appointed to a lay panel assembled by the Roman Catholic Church to look into sexual abuse by Catholic priests in the United States.
 This appointment was controversial, as McHugh had previously served as expert witness in the defense of numerous priests accused of child sexual abuse.
 David Clohessy, Director of the Survivors Network of those Abused by Priests, was appalled at McHugh's inclusion.
-McHugh said the furor surprised him.
+McHugh said the furor surprised him, as his appointment was not related to recovered memories, telling the New York Times: "These are legitimate cases; they are not problematic cases; and they are scandalous cases".

 In 2012, McHugh and Slavney published an essay in The New England Journal of Medicine criticizing the Diagnostic and Statistical Manual of Mental Disorders (DSM), which was soon to be published in its fifth edition.
 One of their main criticisms contends that the DSM, since its third edition, uses a top-down checklist approach to diagnosis rather than a thorough bottom-up approach.
 McHugh compared the DSM to a field guide used by amateur birders to identify birds.

 McHugh was featured in a 2017 Netflix documentary, The Keepers, for his role in the defense in the 1995 trial, Jane Doe et al. v.
 A. Joseph Maskell et al., which was a case involving the sexual abuse of two women at the hands of a Catholic priest, Father Joseph Maskell.